codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 This chapter takes you through deploying a smart contract, which simulates an auction.
 The smart contract is provided as a Visual Studio Project Template.
 As part of the deployment process, the smart contract is validated to ensure it does not contain any non-deterministic elements.
 Once deployed, a bid is then placed on the auction to test that the smart contract was deployed correctly.
 The steps taken when deploying the smart contract are as follows:

 1. Download or clone the source.
+2. Installing the Visual Studio Project Template.
-2. Create a smart contracts project, which will include an auction smart contract and unit tests.
+3. Create a smart contracts project, which will include an auction smart contract and unit tests.
-3. Validate the smart contract with the smart contract tool (SCT).
+4. Validate the smart contract with the smart contract tool (SCT).
-4. Run the smart contract enabled version of the full node.
+5. Run the smart contract enabled version of the full node.
-5. Get the funds to deploy the auction smart contract and place a bid.
+6. Get the funds to deploy the auction smart contract and place a bid.
-6. Build and deploy the smart contract.
+7. Build and deploy the smart contract.
-7. Place a bid.
+8. Place a bid.
-8. Check the bid has been stored on the test network.
+9. Check the bid has been stored on the test network.

 .. note::
     This chapter assumes a Windows development environment.
 Stratis smart contracts can be developed on other platforms, and documentation to support this will be available soon.